-Meanwhile over the last three years, we have written copiously about the Buhari/Osinbajo APC government and why it has failed.
-In fact, if the key texts of our perspective documents and numerous articles in our paper and on our website prior to and after the 2015 general elections were to be published, perhaps nothing new needs to be added.
+Over the last three years, we have written copiously about the Buhari/Osinbajo APC government and why it has failed.
 But as the popular saying goes; “So far bed bugs persist, there can be no end to blood stained finger nails”.
 We will therefore reiterate in summary a few points about why it was inevitable that things are as they are at the moment.

 The crisis of inequality, unemployment and underdevelopment in Nigeria is first and foremost a crisis of capitalism.
 Capitalism refers to a social and economic system under which the means of production and exchange (i.e. industries, oil and gas, energy, mines, commerce, ports, banks etc.) are under the control of a tiny fraction of the population while members of the working class can only survive by selling their labour power.
 By virtue of its ownership of the means of production, the capitalist class is able to corner over 80% of the country’s wealth while leaving just 20% to the rest of the population.
-With, under capitalism, production being determined by the market and the profit-system the result is periodic crises which capitalism tries to make the working and middle classes pay for.
-Through its economic power, the capitalist class acquires the means to dominate politically by forming political parties and ensuring its representatives gets voted into political offices in order to implement policies necessary for the continuity of the exploitative system.
+Since under capitalism, production is determined by the market and the profit-system, the result is periodic crises which capitalism tries to make the working and middle classes pay for.

 It is the unequal relation to the means of production that is at the root of inequality and underdevelopment.
 Therefore Nigeria’s problem is not simply a product of corruption, non-diversification of the economy, lack of visionary leadership and all the pretty but empty phrases which local and international liberal commentators and tragically the leadership of the labour movement often use to hoodwink the working masses.
 To the extent that they are of any use to understanding the problem, all the aforementioned causes are merely the by-products, not the fundamental factors, of the crises of capitalism especially in the condition of a neo-colony.